-"Rectal bleeding is the biggest symptom difference between the two," says Dr. Patel.
-"We don't see bleeding in children with IBS."
+"Noticing blood in the stool is one major symptom difference between the two," says Dr. Gurram.
+"We don't see rectal bleeding in children with IBS."

 IBD can also affect how your child absorbs nutrients.
-Even if your child is eating and getting nutrients from the foods they consume, their body may not take in all the nutrients it needs.
+Even if your child eats a well-balanced diet, their body may not take in all the nutrients it needs.
 Your child may lose weight or grow more slowly than other children their age.

-"We are now diagnosing early onset IBD in children under age 10, as well as very early onset IBD in patients under the age of 6," says Dr. Patel.
+"We are now diagnosing early-onset IBD in children under age 10 and very early onset IBD in patients under the age of 6," says Dr. Gurram.

 Diagnosing IBS vs. IBD in children

 While there is no simple cure for either condition, symptoms of IBS and IBD can be managed with proper care.
-IBS is often controlled with anti-spasmodic medicines, dietary changes and cognitive behavioral therapy.
-IBD is often treated with anti-inflammatory medications.
-A pediatric gastroenterologist can help determine the best treatment for your child.
+IBS is often controlled with cognitive behavioral therapy offered by a psychologist, diet changes, anti-spasmodic medicines, anti-diarrheal medications and neuromodulatory medications.
+IBD is often treated with anti-inflammatory, immunomodulatory and biologic medications.
+A pediatric IBD specialist can help determine the best treatment for your child.

-At the Southwestern Pediatric Inflammatory Bowel Disease Program at Children's Health, we provide personalized treatment, helping 80% of patients achieve remission from IBD.
+At the Southwestern Pediatric Inflammatory Bowel Disease Program at Children's Health, we provide personalized treatment, helping over 80% of patients achieve remission from IBD without using long-term corticosteroids.
 Learn more about our comprehensive IBD program.